-Import of smartphones from China –
+Import of smartphones from China – duty regulations, useful tips

-Another solution is to distribute the products of some dynamically growing Chinese brand, such as Xiaomi, which created hype comparable with iPhone popularity in the West.
-There are several other companies, such as Meizu, Oppo, Jiayu or Gionee.
+Another solution is to distribute the products of some dynamically growing Chinese brands.
+For example, Xiaomi was hyped comparably to iPhone popularity in the West.
+There are several other companies, such as Meizu, Oppo, Jiayu, and Gionee.
 The products of those companies are significantly cheaper than the corresponding products of Samsung or HTC.
-As far as memory cards, version of Android operating system and camera capabilities are concerned, these models do not fall behind the world’s high-end smartphones, but there are always some issues: operating system and applications are not optimized, so apps crash or work slowly.
+As far as memory cards, version of the Android operating system, and camera capabilities are concerned, these models do not fall behind the world’s high-end smartphones, but there can always be some issues.
+The operating system and applications are usually not optimized, so apps crash or work slowly.

 Chinese OEM smartphones use cheaper chipsets manufactured by Taiwanese company Mediatek.
 Most of the world’s high-end devices use faster and more reliable chipsets from the Qualcomm Snapdragon series.
 From the end-user point of view, this difference can be important in the case of some 3D games and is almost non-visible in daily usage.

 Chinese OEM producers cannot offer after-sale services and warranty repairs abroad.
 You have to find a suitable solution for your clients.
 Otherwise, every technical problem will seriously undermine your reputation.